 Dr. Shirley L. Thomson Award for Young Curators

-Let your imagination soar for the best way to enhance the career development of one or more future curators.
-We are purposely setting as few rules as possible.
-Projects are not subject to a minimum or maximum duration: they must simply focus on enhancing young graduates' learning experiences to prepare them for curatorial careers in the visual arts.
-We want to encourage your imagination to seize this unique opportunity.
+Let imaginations soar for the best way to enhance the career development of one or more future curators.
+As few rules as possible have been set to encourage innovative thinking.
+Projects are not subject to a minimum or maximum duration: they must simply focus on enhancing young graduates' learning experiences.

 The award, up to $15,000, may be for one project or split between 2 proposals based on their objectives and financial models.

-Applications will be accepted only from museums, art galleries, artist-run centres and aboriginal cultural centres which meet the following criteria:
+Applications will be accepted only from museums, art galleries, artist-run centres and Indigenous cultural centres which meet the following criteria:

 - Must be a not-for-profit institution in Canada engaged in whole or part in the visual arts.